ietf-teep/architecture/draft-ietf-teep-architecture.md

     that one TA cannot read, modify or delete the data and code of another TA.

-  - Untrusted Application: An application running in a Rich Execution Environment.
+  - Untrusted Application: An application running in a REE.
+An Untrusted Application may be dependent on one or more TAs.

 # Use Cases

 ## Payment